yetanothernguyen/Android-Developer-Nanodegree/PopularMovies/README.md

 # Popular Movies app
 An Android app that shows a list of most popular or highest rated movie from www.themoviedb.org

 A valid API key is required.
-Add the key to ~/.gradle/gradle.properties file:
+Add your key to ~/.gradle/gradle.properties file:
 ```
 MOVIEDB_API_KEY=<API key>
 ```